paterit/django-microservice-template/docs/source/technical/install_and_config.rst

   make sbe-perf

-Container with Locust will be rebooted (Locust's problem with hungry memory allocation) and SBE test will be run.
+Container with Locust will be rebooted (Locust's problem with hungry memory allocation) and the SBE test will be run.
 If you go to Grafana ("Performance testing" dashboard) you can see basic statistics regarding your tests like: response time, requests per second, CPU and memory usage on containers.

 Local CI/CD with local docker-machine or remote docker host